Ankithv007/anisble/Day-9/README.md

 This flag specifies that the output should be encoded in base64 format.
 Base64 encoding is a way of converting binary data into an ASCII string using a specific character set.
 It’s useful for encoding binary data so it can be easily stored or transmitted over text-based protocols.
 - 2048:
 This parameter indicates the number of random bytes to generate.
 In this case, 2048 bytes of random data will be generated.
 When encoded in base64, this will result in a longer string (approximately 2736 characters), as base64 encoding expands the size of the data.
-- >:
-This is a redirection operator in the shell that directs the output of the command to a file instead of displaying it in the terminal.
+-  >:This is a redirection operator in the shell that directs the output of the command to a file instead of displaying it in the terminal.
 - vault.pass:
 This is the name of the file where the generated random base64 string will be saved.
 In this case, it’s being used as a password file for Ansible Vault.